Last updated: January 27, 2020

 Many Waterfall worshipers blatantly point out that if Agile is a better way of working, why do some Agile projects still fail?

 However, this article by Smart Data Collective states that “Agile is not right for every project team and is absolutely not a silver bullet that will solve your organization’s delivery problems.
 In fact, if you are already struggling, trying to change to a new methodology might make things worse.”
+This is a bump in the road that teams may encounter if they are adopting a new methodology.
+Doing so would mean that they would need a clear plan of how to make this transition happen without worsening their situation.

 We want to know: